MHammad33/personal-finance-tracker/README.md

 8. Merge: After approval, your changes will be merged into the main branch.

+### Note for Developers

+- Follow standard naming conventions for branches, commits, and variables.
+- Make sure your code passes linting checks before submitting a pull request.
+- Write concise and clear commit messages to improve code readability.

 ## 10. License

 **All rights reserved**: This project is copyrighted, and all rights are